The Low FODMAP Diet: The Complete Guide to Cooking, Eating & More

 • Although it is typically made from wheat, beer is actually on the list of safe beverages for those following a low-FODMAP diet.
 The recommended serving size is 12 ounces or less.

-• When it comes to wine, be careful which type you are drinking… and how much!
+and how much!
 Limit marsalas, ports, and most dessert wines, which are high in the FODMAP fructose.
 However, most red, white, and sparkling wines are a good choice.
 1 glass of those drier wines, for example, are typically low FODMAP.

 • Additionally, one drink containing gin, vodka, or whiskey is FODMAP safe as well.